检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Therefore, users need to ensure that the account has the following IAM permissions: iam:permissions:grantRoleToAgencyOnProject, iam:agencies:listAgencies, iam:roles:listRoles, iam:agencies:createAgency, iam:permissions:checkRoleForAgencyOnProject and iam:roles:createRole.

-Rotating Secrets Overview Rotating a Secret for a User Rotating a Secret for Two Users Rotating IAM Secrets Using FunctionGraph Parent topic: Cloud Secret Management Service
+Rotating Secrets Overview Single-User Secret Rotation Dual-User Secret Rotation Rotating IAM Secrets Using FunctionGraph Parent topic: Cloud Secret Management Service